Akko Israel is a unique, ancient-modern city in the north of Israel.

 And when you get tired, stop and enjoy some of the best Arab cuisine in Israel.

-Entrance to the Crusade Capital of Akko is still defended by a huge fortress built by the Hospitaliers Order.
+The entrance to the Crusade Capital of Akko is still defended by a huge fortress built by the Hospitaliers Order.

 Make sure to visit the fascinating Crusader ruins -